-4. Any expenses of personal nature such as mineral water, laundry, liquor, tips to driver or any other service personnel etc.
+4. Any expenses of personal nature such as mineral water, laundry, liquor, tips to driver, personal food orders etc.

 5. Any kind of cost needed for major repairs and spares to repair a personal cycle in case of break down.